marklogic/java-client-api/README.md

 ### What's New in Java Client API 5

-*  Upgrade to OkHttp 4.4.0 release.
+As of 5.3, the Java API was compiled with Java 8 and tested on Java 8 through 11.

+Features:

-*  Splitters for CSV records, for entries in a ZipInputStream, and for line-delimited JSON or XML for streaming to WriteBatcher.
+*  Splitters for CSV records, for entries in a ZipInputStream, for line-delimited JSON or XML records, and for large JSON or XML files for streaming to WriteBatcher.
+*  Support for RowBatcher to make it easy to export rows and documents for a view as modified by a plan - see https://github.com/marklogic/java-client-api/wiki/Row-Batcher for more detail.
-*  Support for Bulk IO Data Services to make it easy to implement connectors for dataflow frameworks - see https://github.com/marklogic/java-client-api/wiki/Bulk-Data-Services for more detail.
+*  Support for Concurrent Bulk IO Data Services to make it easy to implement connectors for dataflow frameworks - see https://github.com/marklogic/java-client-api/wiki/Bulk-Data-Services for more detail.
+*  Upgrade of dependencies including OkHttp 4.7.2

 ### What's New in Java Client API 4